High-dimensional GARCH process segmentation with an application to Value-at-Risk: Application to financial risk management

-The results in Table \ref{tab:CP} indicate that the most stressed VaR (found by calculating the quantiles of $\mathbf{r}_{b,t+\tilde{i}}$ for $\tilde{i}=0$) was obtained from the period spanning from 11 September 2008 to 26 March 2009, a rather expected outcome given the high volatility that the markets experienced after the bankruptcy of Lehman Brothers in September 2008.
-We note that this period spans a period of less than 12 months, shorter than the maximum allowed duration by the Basel Accord and thus is a valid choice for an sVaR.
-It also coincides with the Bank of England's view on the historical periods per region with the worst market moves \citep{boe}.
-Finally, it is worthwhile to notice that Period 4 exhibits `high stress' characteristics, but less severe than those from the aftermath of the Lehman Brothers collapse.
+Our method, using the default parameters described in Section~\ref{sec:choice}, detects three change points from the training data, which form the four periods reported in Table~\ref{table:cpdetected} (Periods~1--4).
+The table also reports Period~5, which covers the 12-month period following the bankruptcy of Lehman Brothers in September 2008 as the crisis period, with its length chosen in accordance with Basel~2.5 \citep{BABS193}.
+The results indicate that the highest VaR (obtained as quantiles of an equally weighted portfolio of the 79 stocks in modulus) was obtained from Period~2 which spans from 8 September 2008 to 5 May 2009, a rather expected outcome given the high volatility the market experienced after the bankruptcy of Lehman Brothers.
+We note that this period spans less than 12 months, and is shorter than the maximum allowed duration by Basel~2.5.
+In addition, it coincides with Bank of England's view on the historical periods per region with the worst market moves \citep{boe2018}.
+Period~4 also exhibits high stress characteristics but less severe than those observed in the aftermath of the Lehman Brothers bankruptcy.
+If a bank selects Period~5 (the 95\% VaR of which is 4.41\%) to calibrate its sVaR model, it will likely under-estimate the measure compared to that calibrated with Period~2 (the 95\% VaR of which is 5.32\%).
+In Section~\ref{sec:oos}, we explore this argument in further detail.

-Having the stressed periods in hand, we turn to the one-day ahead sVaR forecasting exercise.
-The PoF and TFF tests are used to statistically evaluate the sVaR outputs.
-For PoF, the null hypothesis for a 250 day period is 12 and 2 expected violations in sVaR at 95\% and 99\% levels.
-An sVaR model will be adequate if it cannot reject the null hypothesis.
-Similarly, for TFF is 20 and 125 days until the first violation occurs at 95\% and 99\% level, respectively.

-Table \ref{tab:kupiec} summarizes the PoF and TFF results where one can see that the stressed Period 3 gives the smallest number of sVaR violations compared to all other periods both for 1\% and 5\% sVaR.
-When opting for reporting the 99\% sVaR, Periods 3 and 4 are statistically adequate in contrast to Periods 1 and 2 (see also Figure \ref{plot:VaR_valid}) whereas, opting for the less `conservative' 95\% sVaR, Periods 2 and 4 are statistically adequate.
-Hence, the choice of the most stressed period boils down to the regulator who will decide the sVaR level.

-It should be mentioned that adopting the `traffic light' approach of the Basel Accord \citep{bc} will reveal Period 3 as the most appropriate input to the sVaR measure at both 95\% and 99\% levels.
-According to this approach, a 99\% (95\%) VaR model is in the green zone and therefore deemed adequate when 0 to 4 (0 to 17) violations occur in a period of 250 days.
-In the PoF setting, any number of violations fewer than the expected violations is treated similarly with those of more than the expected violations.
-This is due to the fact that the null hypothesis of the PoF test is two-side.